-1. Foundation Allowance for Professional Educators (WVC §§18-9A-4 and 18-9A-5a): Step 1 of the PSSP provides to each school district an allowance to pay the annual state minimum salary per degree classification and years of experience and the supplemental equity amount for professional educators as established by statute: WVC §18A-4-2 sets forth the annual state minimum salary that is to be paid to each teacher per degree classification and years of experience; WVC §18A-4-3 sets forth the annual state salary increment that is to be paid to each principal and assistant principal; and WVC §18A-4-5 authorizes the payment of the supplemental allocation that is to be paid to professional educators to assist the State in meeting its objective of salary equity among the school districts.
+1. Foundation Allowance for Professional Educators (WVC §\$18-9A-4 and 18-9A-5a): Step 1 of the PSSP provides to each school district an allowance to pay the annual state minimum salary per degree classification and years of experience and the state supplement amount for professional educators as established by statute: WVC §18A-4-2 sets forth the annual state minimum salary that is to be paid to each teacher per degree classification and years of experience; WVC §18A-4-3 sets forth the annual state salary increment that is to be paid to each principal and assistant principal; and WVC §18A-4-5 authorizes the payment of the state supplement that is to be paid to professional educators

 The funding ratios per each 1,000 students in net enrollment for professional educators, based on the district's student population density, are reflected in the following chart.
-In addition, each school district must maintain a minimum ratio of professional instructional (PI) personnel per 1,000 students in net enrollment or suffer a pro rata reduction in the professional educator allowance.
+Districts are funded at the number of positions calculated, regardless of the number actually employed.
+In addition, each school district must maintain a minimum number of professional instructional (PI) personnel or suffer a pro rata reduction in the professional educator allowance.
 A provision, however, exempts the districts that have an increase in net enrollment from the penalty.
-Effective for the 2018-19 state aid calculations in accordance with the passage of HB 2561, the PI requirement will be based on a percentage of the lesser of the number of professional educators actually employed or the number funded.
+The PI requirement is based on a percentage of the lesser of the number of professional educators actually employed or the number funded.
 The funding ratios for each category are also reflected in the following chart:

-Category PE PI PI %
+Category PE PI %

-Sparse 72.75 66.26 91.07%
+Sparse 72.75 91.07%

-Low 72.60 66.20 91.18%
+Low 72.60 91.18%

-Medium 72.45 66.10 91.24%
+Medium 72.45 91.24%

-High 72.30 66.00 91.29%
+High 72.30 91.29%